Practice Free SPLK-2002 Exam Online Questions

 Explanation:

-3: Delete indexed data – Splunk Documentation
+3: Troubleshoot search-time field extraction – Splunk Documentation

-An index has large text log entries with many unique terms in the raw dat
+An index has large text log entries with many unique terms in the raw data.
+Other than the raw data, which index components will take the most space?

 - A .
 Index files (*. tsidx files).